saipranithswargam/writeBlogs/README.md

 # writeBlogs
-* this is a blogging website
+* This is a blogging webapp
 * still under development